andrewzhang26/airline-game/README.md

 Developed by Andrew Zhang (2020).
 Inspired by Pocket Planes.

-Run with Java IDE in `AirlineMain.java`
+Run with Java IDE in `AirlineMain.java`.

+Enter save files with `.txt` extension.